-Sales agents, wholesalers and other kinds of sales distributors can be a very effective channel for selling to your ultimate customers.
-An established sales agent or distributor can give you immediate access to your target market without the need to build your own sales presence.
+Sales agents, wholesalers and other kinds of sales distributors can be a very effective channel for selling to your end customers.
+An established sales agent or distributor can give you immediate access to your target market without the need to build your own sales presence from scratch.

-- how easy it will be for the sale agent or distributor to sell your product;
+- how easy it will be for the sales agent or distributor to sell it;

 - how profitable sales will be for them;

-- what you can add to their business - for example, how your product fits with a wholesaler's existing range;
+- what you can add to their business - for example, how your product fits into a wholesaler's existing range;

 - what quality of service you will provide to them - for example, reliably supplying the volume and quality of product they need.

-The benefits your product offers to the ultimate customer are only of indirect importance - in terms of making your product easier for the sales agent or distributor to sell.
+The benefits your product offers to the end customer are only of indirect importance - in terms of making your product easier for the sales agent or distributor to sell.

-Contractual arrangements and legal obligations will be an important consideration in any agreement you reach.
+Contractss and legal obligations will be an important part of any agreement you reach.
 If you use a sales agent, you may be liable for their actions and have legal obligations towards them, particularly if you're working with self-employed agents rather than corporate sales agencies.
 Agreements with sales distributors must avoid falling foul of price-fixing rules.

 Using your sales agents and distributors

-Actively managing your agents and distributors is a vital part of getting the best results from these sales channels.
+Actively managing your agents and distributors is a vital part of getting the best results from them.
 Regular communication is essential, keeping them up to date with product information and selling the benefits to them of any new initiatives you want them to be involved with.